olavloite/spanner-jdbc/README.md

 &lt;/<span class="pl-ent">dependency</span>&gt;
 </pre></div>

-You can also use the 'thick-jar'-version with third-party tools such as SQuirreL, SQL Workbench, DbVisualizer or Safe FME.
+You can also use the 'thick-jar'-version with third-party tools such as SQuirreL, SQL Workbench, DbVisualizer, DBeaver or Safe FME.
 This jar contains all the necessary (shaded) dependencies for the driver.
 Have a look at this site for more information on how to use the driver with different tools and frameworks: http://www.googlecloudspanner.com/

 The thick-jar version can also be found here: https://github.com/olavloite/spanner-jdbc/releases